-The fresh water tank is filled through the Whale socket on the side of the vehicle using the special hose supplied.
-See next page for further details of the Watermaster System, but note that the socket lid must be used to lock the plug securely into the socket.
-All pipe work is manufactured to food grade material specification.
+The freshwater tank is filled through the Whale socket on the side of the vehicle using the special hose supplied.
+See next page for further details.

+All tanks and pipework are manufactured to food grade material specification.

 Breathers

 Both tanks are fitted with breathers, which allow air displacement when filling.
 When filling the fresh water tank, water may escape through these breathers; this should give no cause for concern.